Government supporters call on Pakistan's chief justice to resign over releasing ex-PM Imran Khan - ExBulletin

 Khan claimed in a tweet on Monday that the sit-in was orchestrated to remove the chief justice.

-The protest is a sign of escalating tensions between the judiciary and the government of Prime Minister Shahbaz Sharif, which replaced Khan after he was ousted in a no-confidence vote in parliament in April 2022.
+The protest is a sign of escalating tensions between the judiciary and the government of Prime Minister Shahbaz Sharif, which replaced Khan after he was ousted.

 Direct confrontations between the government and Supreme Court justices are rare in Pakistan.